jpmorgan-payments/embedded-banking/embedded-components/README.md

 };
 ```

+OnboardingWizard could also accept products and jurisdictions as optional props to customize the onboarding process.
+Please refer to the OnboardingWizardProps interface in the codebase for more details.

 ### 2. LinkedAccountWidget

 The `LinkedAccountWidget` component facilitates the process of adding a client's linked account, as described in the [Add Linked Account API documentation](https://developer.payments.jpmorgan.com/docs/embedded-banking-solutions/embedded-payments/how-to/add-linked-account).